twillis209/gps_cpp/README.md

 ### Dependencies

 `gps_cpp` depends on the Boost library.
 CMake will look for this as part of the build process.
+Using old versions of Boost on my local cluster, it seems `gps_cpp` can be built with a version as old as 1.59.0 (provided it was built with `gcc` 5.4.0, not 4.8.5).
+It should work with newer versions, too.

-In addition, it also depends on the `rapidcsv` and `Catch2` libraries, but these should be downloaded and built as part of the build process.
+`gps_cpp` also depends on the `rapidcsv` and `Catch2` libraries, but these should be downloaded and built as part of the build process.
 See the `CMakeLists.txt` files for more details.

 ### Unit tests